abhinav1024/Marketing_Mix_Modelling-MMM-/README.md

 ## Business Problem Statement
 To build a
-M arket M ix M odel for
+Market Mix Model for
-ElecKart (an e commerce firm based out of Ontario, Canada) for 3 product sub categories Camera Accessory,
+ElecKart (an e-commerce firm based out of Ontario, Canada) for 3 product sub categories Camera Accessory,
 Gaming Accessory and Home Audio